-d) Substantially increase hazards due to a

-design feature (e.g., sharp curves or -

-dangerous intersections) or \bowtie

-incompatible uses (e.g., farm

-equipment)?
+Issue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?

 The project would not alter existing circulation patterns.
 No design features or incompatible uses that would increase potential hazards are proposed.
 The project would not affect emergency access to the project site or adjacent properties.
-Access would be provided to the project site via the alley.
+Access would be provided to the project site via 41st Street.
 The project has been designed in accordance with the City's street design manual and Municipal Code regulations and would include adequate sight distances at the project driveways.
-Additionally, the project site is located within an existing commercial and residential neighborhood.
+Additionally, the project site is located within a developed neighborhood.
 No impacts would result.